-We have significant amount of additional indebtedness and substantial debt service requirements as a result of the Deerfield Notes, our loan and security agreement with Silicon Valley Bank and the 2019 Notes.
-As of March 31, 2015, our total consolidated indebtedness through maturity was \$471.7 million (excluding trade payables).
+We have significant indebtedness and substantial debt service requirements as a result of the Deerfield Notes, our loan and security agreement with Silicon Valley Bank and the 2019 Notes.
+As of September 30, 2015, our total consolidated indebtedness through maturity was \$492.4 million (excluding trade payables).
 We may also incur additional indebtedness to meet future financing needs.
 If we incur additional indebtedness, it would increase our interest expense, leverage and operating and financial costs.